SebastienDebia/SebastienDebia/README.md

 ### Hi there, I'm Sébastien 👋

-I am a C++ developper by trade, but I also like to do some Python & ML stuff!
+I am a C++ developer by trade, but I also like to do some Python & ML stuff!

 I'm also interested in blockchain, finance, trading, aeronautics, sports science ...
 24 hours a day ain't enough !